ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 If you don't change the password soon enough, the account will be locked.

-For single-user systems like laptops, you don't have to change a password simply because it is old.
+You don't have to change a password because it is old.
 The reason is that time-expiry of passwords is an "[...outdated and ineffective practice](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date)".
-But you must still change passwords at regular intervals:

-- on sensitive or multi-user systems
-- if you are an administrator or developer

-### System administrators or developers
+## System administrators or developers

 Follow the [Government Service Manual for Passwords](https://www.gov.uk/service-manual/design/passwords) when you administer or develop MOJ systems or services.